-Machine Tricep Dip: Muscles Worked, Form, Alternatives
+Machine Tricep Dip: Muscles Worked and How To Do

-The tricep dip machine provides a more controlled and isolated environment than a parallel bar dip.
+The machine tricep dip machine is a variation of the traditional tricep dip that uses a machine instead of body weight to provide resistance.
+It provides a more controlled and isolated environment than a parallel bar dip.
 It minimizes the use of the chest, shoulders and back.
-You can increase strength and size in this hard-to-target area by isolating the triceps.

-Machine Tricep Dip Muscle Worked
+Machine Tricep Dip Muscles Worked

-The machine tricep dip primarily targets the triceps, but also engages the chest and shoulders to a lesser extent.
+The machine tricep dip primarily targets the triceps but also engages the chest and shoulders to a lesser extent.

 Primarily Muscles Worked